Our Teen Programs

 COVID Youth Commission

-Hebrew College and the Center for Teen Empowerment have partnered to launch a COVID-19 Youth Commission.
+Hebrew College’s Miller Center for Interreligious Learning & Leadership and the Center for Teen Empowerment have partnered to launch a COVID-19 Youth Commission.
 Members, ages 14-18 years old living in the greater Boston area who are dedicated to confronting one of the most challenging issues of our times, will assess the needs of their peers, families and community members and advocate for best policies and practices to address these needs.
 (By application only)Learn more

 An academic gap-year program in Israel for high school students